plone/training/installation.rst

 .. only:: not presentation

     Mac OS X 10.8 - 10.10 and Ubuntu 14.04 come with a working default Python 2.7 built in.
 These are the lucky ones.
-To run a Plone version older than 4.0 you need Python 2.4.
-That's not always easy to install.
-And Plone 4.0.x and 4.1.x require Python 2.6.
-Plone 4.2 can be run with Python 2.6 or 2.7, while Plone 4.3 requires Python 2.7.

 Most developers use their primary system to develop Plone.
 For complex setups they often use Linux virtual machines.